InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Experiments

 \subsection{Ablation Studies}

-\paragraph{Implementation Details.} We train all models in our ablation studies under a unified and consistent experimental protocol to ensure a fair comparison, using 8 NVIDIA H100 GPUs for 20K steps.
+\paragraph{Implementation Details.} We train all ablations for 20K steps on 8 NVIDIA H100 GPUs.
+All MoLE routing variants in Table~\ref{tab:abla_rp} share the same experts, target modules, load-balancing objective, and orthogonality regularizer; only the routing policy changes.

 \paragraph{Evaluation Metrics.} We conduct a comprehensive evaluation across three key domains.
-For \emph{multiple subjects-driven generation} and \emph{single-image editing}, we report scores on the XVerseBench~\citep{chen2025xverse}, GEdit-EN-full~\citep{liu2025step1xeditpracticalframeworkgeneral}.
+For \emph{multiple subjects-driven generation} and \emph{single-image editing}, we report average task scores on XVerseBench~\citep{chen2025xverse} and GEdit-EN-full~\citep{gedit_benchmark_2024}; in the ablation tables, \emph{Multi-Subject} and \emph{Single-Subject} denote these average scores rather than individual sub-metrics.
 For \emph{spatial alignment}, we evaluate on 500 samples for each modality, randomly sampled from the evaluation splits of MultiGen-20M~\citep{qin2023unicontrol} for depth and Canny edge control, and COCO Pose 2017~\citep{lin2014microsoft} for human pose control.
 The corresponding metrics are Root Mean Squared Error (RMSE) for depth, F1 score for Canny edges, and an F1 score based on Object Keypoint Similarity (OKS) for pose.

-\paragraph{Routing Policy Analysis.} We compare our Instruction-Guided Routing (IGR) against state-of-the-art token-level policies in Table~\ref{tab:abla_rp}, using a high-rank LoRA as a strong baseline under a fair training parameter budget.
-The results reveal the challenges of token-level routing for this domain; the standard Top-$k$ policy degrades performance, and this limitation is exacerbated by the flexible Expert Race (ER)~\citep{sunec}, which exhibits severe instability on the Pose F1-task.
-While the load-balanced Expert Choice (EC)~\citep{yuanexpert} proves to be a more stable token-level alternative, it is consistently outperformed by our IGR policy.
-IGR's superiority demonstrates that for multi-conditional generation, enforcing a coherent, instance-level signal is more critical than the adaptive, token-wise compute allocation offered by even the strongest token-level methods.
+\paragraph{Routing Policy Analysis.} We compare IGR against token-level policies in Table~\ref{tab:abla_rp}, using a high-rank LoRA as a strong baseline under a fair parameter budget.
+The standard Top-$k$ policy degrades performance, and Expert Race (ER)~\citep{sunec} is unstable on Pose F1.
+Expert Choice (EC)~\citep{yuanexpert} is stronger on Multi-Subject, suggesting a modest local-detail advantage, but IGR achieves much higher structural consistency.
+For newly acquired multi-conditional and spatial-control skills, coherent instance-level routing is therefore more important than adaptive token-wise expert selection.

 \paragraph{Analysis of IGR Components.} We conduct a fine-grained ablation on the core components of our IGR policy in Table~\ref{tab:abla_igr_orth}.
 The results provide three validations.
 First, adding the orthogonality loss to the CLIP-only baseline (Canny F1: 38.12\% $\rightarrow$ 40.22\%) demonstrates its contribution independent of the routing signal.
 Second, replacing the raw CLIP embedding with our fused signal, $\mathbf{Z}_{\text{global}}$, enhances performance across metrics (Multi-Subject: 64.54 $\rightarrow$ 65.65), confirming the necessity of distilling compositional details from token-level features.
 Third, combining both components yields the best performance (Canny F1: 41.51\%, Pose F1: 40.97\%), confirming that signal distillation and orthogonality regularization are critical and complementary.